Data handling and storage policy

 On the HPC clusters, users also have a user work area,

 $USERWORK).
 It is possible to grant other users access here, f.ex

 for debugging purposes, but you may not grant write access to others.
 Be mindful of the permissions

 you set here, as you may inadvertently allow others to delete or modify your files.

 Project data is private to the project and shared between the project members.
 The project leader (PL) has sole discretion over project members, thus access to the project area(s).

-Project local to a particular HPC system has its own directory, created with permissions set to 2770 (meaning that only the group can read, write, and execute) to set the global group ID.
+Project local to a particular HPC system has its own directory, created with permissions set to 2770 (meaning that only the group can read, write, and execute).

-Group ownership is regularly controlled for each project directory and reset in case needed.
+Group ownership is regularly controlled for each project directory and reset in case needed to the group ID.
 This is required for storage accounting purposes.